arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ````

 That's an empty code chunk.
+Code chunks are enclosed by three "backticks" (not single quotes), and the letter "r" enclosed in curly braces.
+Check out your keyboard now to see if you can find the backtick.
+It's likely in a corner of your keyboard, and in many layouts it travels alongside the tilde (~) symbol.
+The letter "r" enclosed in curly braces tells RStudio what language is being used, in our case, the R language.
 You can write R code on the line(s) between the opening backticks and the closing backticks.

 ### R Markdown in Detail